 Youth unemployment is a huge problem across EU.
 In some EU countries more than 30% are unemployed.
 In Denmark, the situation is quite different as there is a tradition for employing youth during their studies.
 Over the last couple of years, Foreningen Nydansker has worked with international students and we have noticed that very few have relevant work experience.

 Together with partners from Belgium, Italy and Spain, we will produce a guide on how to best include students at the workplace.
 The objective of the project is to promote student jobs as a way of capacity building and reduce unemployment after graduation from universities by giving students work experience already while studying.
 We will therefore share our experiences and we hope that our partners can draw some inspiration from the Danish model.
+For more information, please contact Zana Jaganjac.

 The BREFE project, which is supported by Erasmus+, aims at boosting refugees’ access to employment.
 Assuming that being employed is key for a successful integration, BREFE wants to fast track the access to employment of refugees and newcomers by: